 Terminating Custody Jurisdiction in New Jersey

-- Relative financial circumstances of the parties;
+- The economic circumstances and financial abilities of the parties;

 What is important to remember is that the laws have been set up to prevent jurisdiction in custody matters in multiple states at the same time.
 This, in turn, avoids multiple custody orders from multiple jurisdictions on the same case.
 Therefore, to bring a custody action in a state other than New Jersey, it is always necessary to terminate New Jersey’s continuing, exclusive jurisdiction over the case under the principles set forth above.